tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 ## Dance in the Periphery and the Illusions of “Developmentalism”

-The constitutive withdrawal of the body and movement from the industrial process of production sheds light on why the interruption in the development of modern dance that was brought about by the socialist revolution is not simply a case of stunted modernization, but a different trajectory of development.
+The constitutive withdrawal of the body and movement from the industrial process of production in modern dance sheds light on why the interruption in modern dance's development that was brought about by the socialist revolution is not simply a case of stunted modernization, but a different trajectory of development.
 Not a derailing or aberration, but an altogether different formation.
 Socialist revolutions have all taken